georgecookeIW/fasthttprouter/README.md

 The router will send the appropriate CORS Access-Control headers, based on configuration of the `router.HandleCORS` object, as the server response.

+If HandleOPTIONS is not enabled, you can still set Access-Control headers for other HTTP Methods.

 ```go
 type CORS struct {
   // Tells the router to handle OPTIONS as CORS